Heath1979/Happy-Heath/README.md

 ## Scope Plane

 As this would be a dual learning/building project using technologies that were new to me, such as Django, SQL, Bootstrap and Cloudinary, I was cautious to maintain consistent control over the scope of the project and not let my idea grow too big.
-I needed to lockdown my project features early on into manageable blocks so as not to lose track of the MVP.
+I needed to lockdown my project features down early early so as not to lose track of the MVP.
 Following Agile Planning Methodologies, I added my User Stories as issues on my [GitHub Projects](https://github.com/users/Heath1979/projects/4) to keep the flow of the project in check.

 Essential features of my project were:
 - An accessible website that fulfils user needs
 - Responsive website for users of mobile, tablet and desktop devices
 - User Authentication
+- Post creation feature
 - Comment feature with full CRUD functionality
 - About me details to inform the user